quantixed/CellMigration/README.md

 Written for IgorPro 7 with back-compatability for IgorPro 6.37.

 ### Notes
-\*  Suggestion: each sheet is a field of view, containing all cells in the field.
+\*  Use 1 workbook per condition.
+Suggest that each sheet is a field of view, containing all cells in the field.
 So for two experimental conditions with 10 multipoints each, you will have two workbooks each with 10 worksheets.